A Christian Anthropology for a Technological World

 The goal of this critique, and of this project more broadly, is to provide theological guidance for integrating technology into a view of human flourishing grounded in Christian anthropology.
 A long-standing Christian view of human flourishing that focuses on the incarnation provides the essential platform for our research.
 For early Christian thinkers, God’s re-creation of humanity in the incarnation shows that salvation, the apex of human flourishing, is "theosis," the transformation of the total human being, body and spirit, into godlikeness.
 Salvation, to use another orthodox term, is “Christification,” becoming Christ-like.
 Early Christians viewed self-denial, life in service to the world, and hardship as preparatory training for their future existence in a transformed body fit for the glorified existence demonstrated by Christ’s post-resurrection life.
 Our project will use this Christian anthropology to assess modern dreams of human flourishing.

 This project will create 5–10 podcasts over the course of three years, featuring lectures and interviews with team members and internationally recognized experts on the topic of technology and human identity.
 All podcasts will be made publicly available on this website.

 The leaders and contributing scholars will meet once a year to discuss the findings from their individual research projects and to meet with additional consultants to ensure that the research interacts with both critics and visionaries of our technological society and future.
 We aim to engage humanists, transhumanists and posthumanists in order to formulate our own guidelines for responsible engagement with technology.
-The first workshop will take place June 5-8, 2018 at Green College, the campus of the University of British Columbia, in Vancouver, B.C.
+The first workshop took place June 5-8, 2018 at Green College, the campus of the University of British Columbia, in Vancouver, B.C.
+The attendees’s reflections from this conference can be found here.
+The 2019 conference will be held in Oxford.

 Scholars will not only produce academic presentations or essays, but blog posts will be written and posted on this site to encourage a public dialogue on human identity and technology.